PrefectHQ/prefect/docs/concepts/database.md

 The above command:

-- Pulls the [latest](https://hub.docker.com/_/postgres?tab=tags) version of the official `postgres` Docker image, which is compatible with Prefect 2.
+- Pulls the [latest](https://hub.docker.com/_/postgres?tab=tags) version of the official `postgres` Docker image, which is compatible with Prefect.
 - Starts a container with the name `prefect-postgres`.
 - Creates a database `prefect` with a user `postgres` and `yourTopSecretPassword` password.
 - Mounts the PostgreSQL data to a Docker volume called `prefectdb` to provide persistence if you ever have to restart or rebuild that container.